CH-47 Chinook takes part in UC25 at Travis AFB

 |0

-This work, CH-47 Chinook takes part in UC25 at Travis AFB [Image 5 of 5], by SrA Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CH-47 Chinook takes part in UC25 at Travis AFB, by SrA Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.